kklec001/rClone-Setup/README.md

 Restart your PC and open terminal.

 ## Setup rClone (Frydman Lab GWE Google Drive Example, Assumes you are using a Linux Distro)
+> [!NOTE]
-Note: Although this is using a linux distro, the commands are basically the same.
+> Although this is using a linux distro, the commands are basically the same.
 The main difference is that any local computer folder or file names will use a different syntax.
-(EG, "C:\Destination" vs "~/Destination")
+> (EG, "C:\Destination" vs "~/Destination")

 All versions of rclone use the same command structure.
 Type or paste the following in your terminal.
 ```py